Skip to Content

 Dynamic Range and Dynamic Range Priority with RAW & JPEG

 First off, as I mentioned in the beginning, these settings permanently alter the JPEG file.
-But the reduction in contrast in the JPEG file will give you a little more latitude when processing the JPEG (which should still only be done cautiously since those files can’t take a lot).
+However, the reduction in contrast in the JPEG file will give you a little more latitude when processing the JPEG (which should still only be done cautiously since those files can’t take a lot).

 Whichever “Dynamic Range” setting is used within Dynamic Range Priority will also alter the RAW file.
-The other tone curve settings won’t be applied to the RAW file but the Dynamic Range processing will still alter your RAW exposure.
+The other tone curve settings won’t be applied to the RAW file, but the Dynamic Range processing will still alter your RAW exposure.

 Dynamic Range Priority vs Dynamic Range situationally